 “When I came to Maine Art, I was prompted to take on the challenge of original art sales along with running the custom framing aspect of the business.
 I enjoy welcoming new customers to the gallery, engaging in conversation, and introducing them to the works of all our artists,” says Lane.
 “I feel lucky to have a career in a creative field, and I am privileged to work with such quality people.”

 Miss Patty Taylor is one of our former employees, who still visits often, and whom we all love dearly.
 If anyone can fill Miss Patty’s shoes it will certainly be Natalie.
-This is proven in her final words of her interview when asked what is most important to know about her;
+Even though we have other shoes for her to fill, we have no doubt she will continue to emulate the wonder that is Miss Patty.
+This is proven in her final words of her last interview when we asked what was most important to know about her;

 “I believe in the Golden Rule, Karma, and if I can help, I will.”